lsst/LDM-PMT/index.rst

 Epics and Stories
 ~~~~~~~~~~~~~~~~~

-Typically, planning packages emcompass relatively large blocks of work.
+Typically, planning packages encompass relatively large blocks of work.
 To plan and execute work
 in details, finer-grain planning is required.
 This is implemented through epics and stories.

 Each epic captures a non-trivial work that is associated with a subset of work defined in a